kersh2000/evolution-simulator-1/backend/README.md

 ```

 ### Activating the Virtual Environment
-Before installing the dependencies, you need to activate the virtual environment.
-The activation command differs based on the operating system:
+Before installing the dependencies, you need to activate the virtual environment:

 - *Windows*
 ```